 Individual tax investigations take time and resources meaning that tax amnesties make a great alternative as the threat of a criminal prosecution produce high results.

-Self-employed workers may find themselves the next targets of HMRC’s crackdown on tax evasion for one very simple reason…
+Self-employed workers may find themselves the next targets of HMRC’s crackdown on evasion of tax for one very simple reason…

 Those who pay their taxes by PAYE usually pay the right amount of tax at source but where the collection of tax is dependent on an individual’s integrity to produce correct accounts, there is scope for money to go missing.